Icenium/icenium-cli/README.md

 $ appbuilder build wp8 --companion
 ```

-After the operation completes, the Telerik AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the developer app.
+After the operation completes, the AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the developer app.
 On the device, use the built-in QR code scanner in the developer app to scan the QR code and load the project.
 To toggle the built-in QR code scanner, run the developer app, with two fingers, tap and swipe the left edge of the screen to the right and tap **QR Scanner**.

 With the developer app, you can deploy and test your iOS apps without the need to provision them first.
 You can get the Cordova developer app from the <a href="http://www.windowsphone.com/en-us/store/app/appbuilder/0171d46b-b5f2-43d9-a36b-0a78c9692aab" target="_blank">Windows Phone Store</a>.